Connect with others who understand.

 Late Side Effects of Chemotherapy

-You may notice some lasting side effects after you’ve completed your course of chemotherapy.
-Some people may not experience any late side effects, depending on the drug they received.
-Some of these side effects include:
+Depending on the drug you received, you may notice some lasting side effects after you’ve completed your course of chemotherapy.
+Late side effects may include:

 • Early menopause